-Did you know that there is a difference between losing fat and losing weight?
-If you are trying to shed a few pounds to reduce your risk of chronic disease, then you need to be concerned with losing fat, not just body weight.
+Did you know that there’s a difference between losing fat and losing weight?
+If you’re trying to shed a few pounds to reduce your risk of chronic disease, then you need to be concerned with losing fat, not just body weight.

 Weight Loss vs. Fat Loss – What’s the Difference?

 When you lose weight, you lose a little bit of water, body fat, and muscle.
 If the scale says you are losing weight, but your love handles still don’t look any smaller, then the chances are that you are just becoming a smaller version of yourself, with no apparent change in the shape of your physique.